lynnpye/sl_triggers/src/sl_triggers_function_library.md

     av_damage $system.self Health 100
     av_damage $system.self   $3   100 ;where $3 might be "Health"

-Damages Health by 100.
+; both of these damage Health by 100.
 This can result in death.

 ### av_get

 **Description**

-Set $$ to the actor's current value for the specified Actor Value
+Returns: float: the actor's current value for the specified Actor Value

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor
-    av name: Actor Value name e.g. Health
+    string: av name: Actor Value name e.g. Health

 **Example**